-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). - A SNF where your spouse is living at the time you leave the hospital.
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). - A SNF where your spouse or domestic partner is living at the time you leave the hospital.